jeandiogo/locker/README.md

 # Locker

-Locker is a single header C++20 class with static member functions to lock files on Linux systems, so they can be accessed exclusively or used for process synchronization (e.g. as slow interprocess mutexes).
+Locker is a single header C++20 class with static member functions to lock files on Linux systems, so they can be accessed exclusively or used for process synchronization (e.g. as slow inter-process mutexes).

 - **The locking policy is guaranteed only among programs using this library.** Thus, locking a file does not prevent other processes from opening it, but it ensures that only one program will get the lock at a time.
 All locking and unlocking functions accept a single filename, multiple filenames, a list of filenames, or a vector of filenames.